 Oils with mint, menthol, and mineral oil mix on skin can help.

-Getting rid of with out a continuous killing spray is impossible.
-Get off in shoes, floors, carpets and where you go.
+Getting rid of without a continuous killing spray is impossible.

 Bird of rat mites.
 Look for bird nest in eves of house or attic.